Stakeholders

 Achievements

-Since 2016, I2I has collaborated with international organizations, regional economic communities, local non-profit organizations, and country regulators to help optimize access to vector control tools.
+Since 2015, I2I has collaborated with international organizations, regional economic communities, local non-profit organizations, and country regulators to help optimize access to vector control tools.
 During this time, I2I has successfully supported WHO to establish their new prequalification process (PQ) for vector control, by including a diverse array of stakeholders to ensure the system was understood and supported to succeed.
 Further work has focused on identifying opportunities to engage with endemic country regulators to better streamline regulatory frameworks for new tools and raise awareness of the PQ process and dossier.
-More recently, I2I has catalysed stakeholders to address ITN quality and performance issues, reports of which have caused much consternation and reduced trust in these products at country level.
+I2I has catalysed stakeholders to address ITN quality and performance issues, reports of which have caused much consternation and reduced trust in these products at country level.

 Picture of a hand entering numbers into a calculator while holding a document